forseti-security/forseti-security/_docs/_latest/setup/manual-gcp-deployment.md

 and will by necessity point to the installer and Deployment Templates for specific details of the commands to use.

-# Create Project
+## Create Project

-## Create a new project to host Forseti.

-## Assign a billing account.
+Create a new project to host Forseti.
+Forseti is intended to run in its own dedicated project so that access to its highly privileged permissions can be controlled.
+Assign a billing account to the project.

-## Enable the following APIs in the projects:
+### Enable the following APIs in the projects:

 See [this doc]({% link _docs/latest/required_apis.md %})
 to see the APIs that need to be enabled in the project hosting Forseti.

-# Deploy Server VM
+## Deploy Server VM

-## Create a Forseti server service account.
+### Create a Forseti server service account.
 ```
 forseti-server-gcp-#######@fooproject.iam.gserviceaccount.com
 ```